lindleyw/autonav/readme.txt

   attachment's metadata.
 Although the metadata gets flushed under certain circumstances [when?] this should allow AutoNav to work seamlessly with any S3 or similar plugin that keeps attachment images in places other than the local filesystem.
+On hold pending better definition, or a sponsor for this project.

-* Support creation of thumbnails for PDF and other attachment types
+* Support creation of thumbnails for PDF and other attachment types, possibly through filters and auxiliary plugins.